erestrep/erestrep.github.io/_positions/m2-cluster-consensus.md

 layout: page
 title: Cluster-consensus control for swarms of robotic vehicles
 description: Open research internship position (stage M2)
-img: assets/img/M2stage-cluster.png
+img: assets/img/phd_cluster.png
 importance: 3
 category: Master thesis
 giscus_comments: true
 ---

-**Short abstract:** The goal of this Master Thesis is to exploit recent advancements on the topic of multi-robot control for the design and analysis of distributed control laws to achieve autonomous formation of clusters in a swarm of mobile robots.
+**Short abstract:** The goal of this Master Thesis is to setup an experimental testbed for a heterogeneous multi-robot system and to design and analyse distributed control laws to achieve autonomous formation of clusters in a group of heterogeneous mobile robots.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">